Last Updated on May 14, 2024 by Sarah Leeves

 Are accessibility and inclusion the same thing?

-At its heart, accessible fitness is about giving everyone an equal chance to enjoy physical activity.
-Breaking down barriers means eliminating or reducing any obstacles that may stop someone from taking part in the class – whether it’s a lack of equipment or not having enough space.
+Accessible fitness is about giving everyone an equal chance to enjoy physical activity.
+Breaking down barriers eliminates or reduces obstacles that may stop someone from taking part.
+This could be a lack of equipment, not having enough space, or something else.

 What accessible features might a venue have?